“So Guilty”: Father Peacefully Enjoys Takeaways While Toddler Sleeps, SA Shares Similar Experiences

 Source: Getty Images

-Another clip shows the man doing a side-splitting rendition of how gospel singers used to shoot their videos back in the day, that ends with him dramatically rolling across the shore of a beach.
+Another clip shows the man doing a side-splitting rendition of how gospel singers used to shoot their videos back in the day, which ends with him dramatically rolling across the shore of a beach.
 South Africans find his content deeply relatable and the clip he posted above is no different.

 Netizens had a lot to say about their own experiences when it comes to hiding or eating food away from the eyes of eager and hungry toddlers.